qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - In Java, it's called jar conflict.
 The conflict is not checked at compile time.
 May result in `NoSuchMethodError` etc. or weird bugs.
     - When using wildcard `*` in classpath, the file order (inode order) may affect jar conflict behavior.
     - Shading can make two versions of the same package to co-exist.
   - In node.js, two version of same package can co-exist.
-Their global variables and classes will co-exist.
+Their `let`, `const` global variables and classes will separately co-exist (but other global variables are shared).
 If two versions of React use together, it may give "invalid hook call" error.
-  - In Python, pip and uv will give error when installing package if conflict occurs. (uv's error message is often more human-readable than pip's).
+  - In Python, pip and uv will give error when installing package if conflict occurs.

 ### Linux and bash